Last updated on May 1st, 2019 at 07:41 pm

 Born in the Province of Siena, Italy, pici is a hand-rolled pasta that looks like a fat version of spaghetti.
 It is commonly eaten with ragu, garlic tomato sauce, porcini mushrooms, and a variety of game meat (e.g., wild boar, duck, hare, etc.).

 The origin of this uber-popular pasta shape is somewhat obscure, but legend has it that the Lombardy region played a big role in spreading its popularity.
-It is a square shaped pasta with ruffled edges, and is often stuffed with various fillings including meat, cheese and vegetables.
+It is a square shaped pasta with ruffled edges, and is often stuffed with various fillings including meat, cheese and vegetables as well as shellfish like in this lobster ravioli recipe.

 Originating from the Emilia region of Italy (specifically Modena and Bologna), tortellini are a somewhat ring-shaped pasta that is often stuffed with a combination of meat (prosciutto, pork, etc.) and/or cheese.